ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 - `gCO₂eq/kWh` - grams of carbon dioxide equivalent per kWh.
 - `gCO₂` - grams of carbon dioxide.
 - `TODO` - is the [current carbon emission factor](https://github.com/ionutbalosin/jvm-energy-consumption/blob/v1.0.0/docs/carbon-emission-factor-17_07_2023-austria.png) for Austria as of TODO, as reported by the [Electricity Maps](https://app.electricitymaps.com/zone/AT) website.

-We can observe that when comparing the normalized geometric mean to the total energy consumption, the order of JVMs differs slightly (e.g., OpenJDK HotSpot VM consumes less energy overall compared to Graal Native Image).
-This discrepancy arises because the sum and geometric mean employ different mathematical operations, emphasizing distinct aspects of the data:
-- The geometric mean is less affected by extreme values and offers a balanced representation of the central tendency of the data.
-- In contrast, total energy consumption represents the accumulation of all measurements and directly correlates to our monthly bills.

 # Conclusions